Tenbatsu589/guerilla-games/README.md

 # Boggle Sample

 #### Omar Gonzalez
 Hi!
-My name is Omar Gonzalez and I am applying for the open position of Network Engineer listed here: https://www.guerrilla-games.com/join/network-engineer
+My name is Omar Gonzalez and I am applying for the open position of Senior Gameplay Engineer listed here: https://www.guerrilla-games.com/join/senior-game-programmer-1
 This is the git repo of a my code sample.
 It is a simple solver for a game called Boggle(https://en.wikipedia.org/wiki/Boggle).